 Choosing the Right Tandem Bike

-Picking the perfect tandem bike involves looking at different types, getting the right size, and selecting useful features.
-These factors will help you find a bike that fits your needs and riding style.
+Choose the best bike by looking at types and sizes.
+Pick helpful features too.
+These steps help you find a bike that fits your style.

 Understanding Tandem Bike Types